SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 that meet all of the following conditions:

 - At least one is a write access.
-- They access the same location.
+- They access the same location in memory.
 - Their durations overlap.

+..
+    The difference between a read and write access is explained above.
+    The location of a memory access
+    refers to the address in memory.
+    The duration of a memory access
+    can be described as either instantaneous or long-term.

 The difference between a read and write access is explained above.